Aircloak/aircloak/air/docs/content/sql.md

 data to get anonymized away, leading to results vastly different from what was expected.
 It can be hard to debug and understand the cause of a situation like this if you do not know of the different query types and how to distinguish between them.

+You can use the [EXPLAIN statement](#describing-the-query-plan) to identify the type of a query and its subqueries.

 #### Non-anonymizing restricted subqueries